 You have now employed an apprentice or trainee!
 Once your apprentice has met all the requirements both in your workplace and at the RTO, they will complete their qualification.

-Further details on how to employ an apprentice or trainee in the ACT are available on the ACT Education and Training Directorate website.
+Further details on how to employ an apprentice or trainee in the ACT are available on the Skills Canberra website.